The Sitter Downers: Production notes

 The Stooges' wives are named Florabell (June Gittelson), Corabell (Betty Mack), and Dorabell (Marcia Healy, sister of the Stooges' former boss, Ted Healy).
 This was the last Stooge film released during Ted Healy's lifetime: he died on December 21, 1937.
 Filming commenced between May 27 and June 2, 1937.

 A colorized version of this film was released as part of the 2004 DVD collection entitled "Goofs on the Loose".

-Influence

-Some themes displayed in this film may have been inspired by the Buster Keaton film, One Week (1921).